Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 We run each sanitizer in its most minimal configuration that produces any output.
 This is by design: Sanitizers are security products.
 They should produce safe output by default.

 The results are in.
 And they are quite surprising.
+(Click on a name to read the horrifying details.)

 <details>
 <summary>The new HTML Sanitizer API as implemented in Firefox</summary>